Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 21 Februari 2025 09.54.20 UTC
+- WIB: Jumat, 21 Februari 2025 10.29.37 UTC
-- WITA: Jumat, 21 Februari 2025 10.54.20 UTC
+- WITA: Jumat, 21 Februari 2025 11.29.37 UTC
-- WIT: Jumat, 21 Februari 2025 11.54.20 UTC
+- WIT: Jumat, 21 Februari 2025 12.29.37 UTC

 Kutipan Inspiratif:
-"It took me a long time not to judge myself through someone else's eyes"
+"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."

-Kategori: motivational
+Kategori: success